kkeyan931/Multi-Dimension-Topic-Mining-Based-on-Hierarchical-Semantic-Graph-Model/README.md

 ## CONCLUSION

 Scientific literature, as an important carrier of knowledge, contains an abundance of topics, each with information value.
-In this project, a hierarchical term graph approach to integrate content relations and context relations for multidimension topic mining.
+In this project, a hierarchical term graph approach to integrate content relations and context relations for multi-dimension topic mining.
 Our method merges multiple relations into a hierarchical semantic graph and detects topics.